Why More Women Are Considering Careers in the Trades

 When you think of the trade industry, the image of a brawny man in dirty work boots may come to mind.
 But this lingering stereotype couldn’t be further from the truth.

-During World War II women cemented their place in the skilled labor force, filling positions they were often excluded from while the men went off to fight.
+Women cemented their place in the United State’s skilled labor force during World War II, filling positions they were often excluded from while the men went off to fight.
 Today, with gender roles changing and trade industry opportunities for women increasing, we’re seeing more and more women considering careers in the trades.

 Young Women Showing Increased Interest in the Trades